Parking violations as an economic gamble

 https://doi.org/10.1016/j.tranpol.2021.12.010

-Video about the article (in German)
+Video to the article

 The article deals with the question under what circumstances it is worthwhile for motorists to buy a parking ticket when parking in public spaces or to park without ticket.
 A share of drivers may feel compelled to ‘cheat’, weighing the price of parking fees against the cost of fines, or to simply park illegally outside designated areas.